Your 10-Minute Guide to Hosting Top-Tier Annual Planning Meetings

 Finally, your organization may operate entirely remotely, meaning you’ll need to consider things like:

-• Digital Platform Selection: Choose a reliable and user-friendly digital meeting platform that supports video conferencing, screen sharing, and real-time collaboration.
+• Digital Platform Selection: Choose a reliable and user-friendly digital meeting platform that supports video conferencing, screen sharing, and real-time collaboration, complemented by an online meeting scheduling software for efficient planning.

 • Virtual Venue: While you don’t need a physical space, consider the virtual environment.
 This could involve using virtual breakout rooms for group discussions and interactive tools for brainstorming.